Guide to Transgender and Gender Counseling Degrees and Schools

 Having earned your degree and passed your licensure exam, you may need to accrue Continuing Education (CE) credits to maintain your licensure.
 The number of credit hours needed differs per state and license, so make sure to check in with your local licensure board.

-Amazingly, the number of LGBTQ+ mental health courses becoming available has exploded in recent years, providing many opportunities to learn about gender counseling in person and online.
-These continuing education courses are a great way to stay informed and up to date, not only on the best practices and latest research, but also on the socio-political climate impacting the trans and nonbinary community, the nuances of multicultural gender identity, as well as the ever-evolving expansion of language and terminology.
+The number of LGBTQ+ mental health courses becoming available has exploded in recent years, providing many opportunities to learn about gender counseling in person and online.
+These continuing education courses are a great way to stay informed and up to date, not only on the best practices and latest research but also on the socio-political climate impacting the trans and nonbinary community, the nuances of multicultural gender identity, as well as the ever-evolving expansion of language and terminology.

 The Gender U